Sebring Track Guide

 The car should track out to the exit curb at the end of the corner.
 With more track time it is possible to use the exit curb consistently, and this should be a goal.

 This turn should be used to set up for entry into turn 3, meaning the car should be parallel to the right edge of the track past the apex of turn 2.
-This requires bringing the car track left between turns 1 and 2 - how much depends on the car's power level.
-Low power cars will need to barely move away from the right edge whereas high power cars will easily be track center between turns 1 and 2.
+This requires bringing the car mid track between turns 1 and 2 - how much depends on the car's power level.
+Low power cars will need to barely move away from the right edge whereas high power cars will be track center between turns 1 and 2.

-The slow left, though turn 3 is faster than turn 7.
+A slow left, though turn 3 is faster than turn 7.
 This looks like a slow turn but it is actually rather grippy on the entry and drives somewhat like a medium speed corner.
 The amount of stick in the braking zone seems to increase quite a bit on R compounds compared to street tires.